An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Persistence of full-dimensional frequency-preserving tori

 for some $ \bar \lambda \in \left( {0,1} \right) $, in a similar manner.
 Under this setting, it is verified that the frequencies satisfying \eqref{FULLdididi} along with \eqref{FULLloooog} still exhibit weak Diophantine characteristics.
 It is worth noting that this is almost \textit{optimal} in the finite-dimensional case.
 Specifically, the parameter $ \lambda >0$ in \eqref{FULLloooog} cannot degenerate to $ 0 $, as this would cause the optimal (at least for the $ 2 $-dimensional case) Brjuno condition \cite{MR377192} for KAM persistence to no longer be satisfied:

 In other words, our weak Diophantine condition is also almost \textit{optimal}.

-\item[(C6)]Our results are of real physical interest.
+\item Our results are of significant physical interest beyond the Aubry--MacKay conjecture discussed in Section \ref{SECMACKAY}.
 For example, Arnaiz \cite{MR4105369} directly applied KAM theorems to study semiclassical KAM and renormalization theorems based on counterterms (or modifying terms).
 This enabled the characterization of certain semiclassical measures and quantum limits.
-Consequently, our infinite-dimensional KAM Theorems \ref{FULLT1} and \ref{FULLT2} will play an important role in further addressing such physically related problems, \textit{both in the almost periodic sense and in the frequency-preserving sense.}
+Consequently, our infinite-dimensional KAM Theorems \ref{FULLT1} and \ref{FULLT2} will play an important role in further addressing such physically related problems, \textit{both in the almost periodic sense and in the frequency-preserving sense.} \end{enumerate}